 But I eventually got convinced enough to try it.
 After the first big room training, I was blown away and spent some time sorting through how on earth it could be so powerful.

-—Mark Richards, SPCT and SAFe Pioneer, Australia
+—Mark Richards, SAFe Fellow, Australia

 Here are some of Mark’s insights:

-- The features for the PI will be ready – The team training exercises involving the identification, splitting, and estimating of stories are done on the real features the teams will be dealing with in PI planning.
+- The features for the PI will be ready – The team training exercises involving the identification, splitting, and estimating of stories are done on the actual features the teams will be dealing with in PI planning.

 As different as it is, the all-in, big-room training approach remains a strong recommendation and is one of SAFe’s most cost-effective and valuable implementation strategies.
+This value holds true in a virtual classroom setting or in person.

 Launch the ART